alexa-samples/skill-sample-nodejs-web-api-my-cactus/webapp/KNOWN_ISSUES.md

 ## Webapp

-* Screen resolution started to not work on echo show 2.
+* Infinite loop somewhere on echo show devices that triggers infinite watering or blind toggling when pressed with a touch event.

 ## Alexa Skill

-Unknown.
+* Reprompt is strange when playing watering sounds with the visuals.